Amarok79/Amarok.Events/doc/Documentation.md

 98
 ```

-Depending on from which thread you call this long-running method you will be surprised that the console output is not always sequentially increasing numbers from 0 to 99.
+Depending on from which thread you call this long-running method you might be surprised that the console output is not always sequentially increasing numbers from 0 to 99.
 That's because **Progress\<T>** invokes its callback via a synchronization context.

 That can be the UI thread, then sequential numbers 0 to 99 will be the result because everything is synchronized via the UI thread.

 If it's not the UI thread, then the callback will be invoked via the thread-pool thread, which means callbacks can come out-of-order!

 As an alternative, you can supply an **EventSource\<T>** as progress object.
-It will forward progress to its subscribers in the correct order.
+It forwards progress to its subscribers in the correct order.

 ```cs
 var progress = new EventSource<T>();